juice-shop/juice-shop/README.md

 ## Setup

-> You can find some less common installation variations in
+> You can find some less common installation variations as well as instructions to run Juice Shop on a variety of cloud computing providers in
 > [the _Running OWASP Juice Shop_ documentation](https://pwning.owasp-juice.shop/companion-guide/latest/part1/running.html).

 ### From Sources